oronboni/Infra/ClusterCreationLab/ClusterCreationLab.md

 ```
 docker login infrastructurecourse.azurecr.io
 ACR user: infraStructureCourse
-ACR admin password: <Will be provided during the lab>
+ACR admin password: <will be provided during the lab>
 ```

 Pull and Push the required images: